Jingwei4CMU/Leetcode/README.md

 `list.insert(index,item)`
 `top_element = stack.pop() if stack else '#'`
 This code do not need to check if stack is empty !!!

+####21.
+Merge Two Sorted Lists
+!!!
+Need to remember the input sometimes is not friendly.
+Use recursive to solve some shit